JustinNew/Scala/README.md

 A.twice(2)
 ```

+#### companion object
+  - The companion object basically provides a place where one can put "static-like" methods.
+Furthermore, a companion object, or companion module, has full access to the class members, including private ones.
+  - Companion objects are great for encapsulating things like factory methods.
+  - A class and its companion object can access each other's private members.
+  - Given just a definition of object ChecksumAccumulator, you can't make a variable of type ChecksumAccumulator.
+Rather, the type named ChecksumAccumulator is defined by the singleton object's companion class.

 ### object A extends B with C

   - You can also use the object itself as some special instance of a class or trait.
 When you do this, your object needs to extend some trait in order to become an instance of a subclass of it.